thomasvrussell/sfft-doc/docs/contact.md

 # Contact

-If you have any question or recommendation about the SFFT, feel free to contact the author!
+If you have any question or recommendation about the SFFT, feel free to contact the authors!

 !!!
 Contact
     <div style="font-size: 18px; border: 0px solid #007bff; padding: 12px; border-radius: 5px;">